-To participate, the homeowner will be required to submit a home improvement incentive program application to Development Services prior to construction beginning, provide a cost estimate for the improvement project, consent to periodic inspections during construction and verify final construction costs.
+To participate, the homeowner will be required to submit a home improvement incentive program application to Development Services before construction beginning, provide a cost estimate for the improvement project, consent to periodic inspections during construction and verify final construction costs.

-A one-time incentive equal to 10 times the amount of the increase in town taxes will be paid to the homeowner based on the property's pre-construction and post-construction appraised value.
-The appraisal district will determine the property's certified value.
+A one-time incentive equal to ten times the amount of the increase in Town taxes will be paid to the homeowner based on the property's pre-construction and post-construction appraised value.
+The Denton County Central Appraisal district will determine the property's certified value.

-The incentive will be paid to the homeowner pursuant to the economic development agreement on April 1 of the first full calendar year subsequent to completion of the approved project.
+The incentive will be paid to the homeowner pursuant to the economic development agreement on April 1 of the first full calendar year after to completion of the approved project.